paul-hammant/tbd/content/continuous-review/index.md

 ## See also

-See [Game Changes - Google's Mondrian](/game-changers/index.html#mondrian-2006) and [Game Changes - Github's Pull Requests](/game-changers/index.html#pull-requests-2008) for the industry impact of continuous code review.
+See [Game Changes - Google's Mondrian](/game-changers/index.html#mondrian-2006) and [Game Changes - GitHub's Pull Requests](/game-changers/index.html#pull-requests-2008) for the industry impact of continuous code review.

 # References elsewhere